BookGen/ArchiveStyle/README.md

 ### Compiling your book:

-To compile your book, simply run `make -s html`.
+To compile your book, simply run `make -s`.
 This will create two new directories: `HTML/Archive`, which will contain the compiled HTML files (which you can then serve on your website) and `Zip`, which will contain ZIPs of the compiled files and source.
-Running just `make -s` will also produce TeX files, should you need them.
+If you don't need the zips, run `make -s NOARCHIVE=1`

 `make gone` will delete all directories created by BookGen and all their contents.
 If you are in drafts mode, **it will also delete the `Markdown` directory**, so be sure to store all your files as drafts if you plan on making use of this feature.